 Joint USAF/NOAA Solar Geophysical Activity Report and Forecast

 IB.
-Solar Activity Forecast: Solar activity is likely to be low with a slight chance for an M-class flare on days one, two, and three (26 Sep, 27 Sep, 28 Sep).
+Solar Activity Forecast: Solar activity is expected to be very low on days one, two, and three (26 Sep, 27 Sep, 28 Sep).

 IIA.
-Geophysical Activity Summary 24/2100Z to 25/2100Z: The geomagnetic field has been at quiet to unsettled levels for the past 24 hours.
-Solar wind speed reached a peak of 455 km/s at 25/0758Z.
-Total IMF reached 10 nT at 24/2216Z.
-The maximum southward component of Bz reached -9 nT at 24/2230Z.
-Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 1050 pfu.
+Geophysical Activity Summary 24/2100Z to 25/2100Z: The geomagnetic field has been at quiet to minor storm levels for the past 24 hours.
+Solar wind speed reached a peak of 544 km/s at 25/0916Z.
+Total IMF reached 7 nT at 25/1417Z.
+The maximum southward component of Bz reached -6 nT at 25/2100Z.
+Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 6990 pfu.

 IIB.
-Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet levels on day one (26 Sep), quiet to minor storm levels on day two (27 Sep) and active to major storm levels on day three (28 Sep).
+Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet to active levels on days one and two (26 Sep, 27 Sep) and quiet to minor storm levels on day three (28 Sep).